 Mrs de Winter – Rebecca by Daphne du Maurier

 The unnamed narrator of the first book I read by Daphne du Maurier is quite an insecure young woman at the beginning, but that didn’t stop me from really liking her as a protagonist.
 The main reason why is her feelings being quite relatable, taking into consideration the situation she was facing.
-By the end of the novel I felt like I really knew her and missed hearing about her feelings and worries.
+By the end of the novel I felt like I really knew her and missed reading about her feelings and worries.

 Jon Snow – A Song of Ice and Fire by George R.R.
 Martin

 Many people find Jon Snow a boring character, but I definitely don’t.
 In fact, I find his point of view quite interesting, as he struggles to be honourable, but at the same time has an inner desire for glory.
 Although I do love a wicked character, I can also deeply adore a hero, principally when they have faults.
 I don’t think Jon Snow is as pristine perfect as some people think he is.
 In A Feast for Crows, he makes an understandable decision but that distresses others.
-Also, he possibly has quite an interesting parentage.
+Also, he possibly has an interesting parentage.

 Dorian Gray – The Picture of Dorian Gray by Oscar Wilde

 In The Picture of Dorian Gray, we see a beautiful man descend into darkness.
 Dorian Gray is quite a narcissistic character who is led to believe that humans should seek pleasure and happiness above all.
 So, he starts living his life with no regard for others, even if they are close to him.
 That lifestyle obviously has consequences and not only for himself.
-He ends up becoming quite a loathsome person, but far more interesting as the story progresses.
+He ends up becoming a loathsome person, but far more interesting as the story progresses.

 Elizabeth Bennet – Pride and Prejudice by Jane Austen